steveukx/modular/docs/concepts/views.md

 }
 ```

-And somewhere at the top of your hierachy, expose the `iframeChannel` context on
+And somewhere at the top of your hierarchy, expose the `iframeChannel` context
-a provider.
+on a provider.
 It might look something like this:

 ```jsx
 const IframeWrapContext = React.createContext(null);